Jon & Kate Gosselin Reportedly Saddened Over Divided Family On Sextuplets’ Birthday

 According to Hollywood Life, Kate is saddened by the fact that all of her children aren’t together on their joint birthday.
 The reality TV star has made a big production of their birthdays in the past with big theme parties.
 However, this year only four of the six sextuplets are living under her roof.

-Kate’s daughter, Hannah, as well as her son Collin both live with her former husband, Jon Gosselin.
+Kate’s daughter, Hannah, as well as her son, Collin, both live with her former husband, Jon Gosselin.

 “Kate finds it painful to see son Collin and daughter Hannah be with their dad on their birthday, however, she also understands that it’s their choice and they’re really happy to be with their dad,” an insider told the outlet.